- “The Me’longe story you didn’t know you needed…”

 Now, Mercy is expanding.
 New product lines are in the works.
 There are a lot of strategic partnerships in view, and even a full digital refresh is on the way.
 But there’s no rush at all to impress anyone.
 Time, planning, and intentionality are still front and center.
 And Mercy is staying true to what matters to her: excellence, affordability, authenticity, and female empowerment.
 Because, for Mercy, it’s never just been about the hair.
 It’s about legacy, about reminding women that they are beautiful, bold, and capable, whether they’re in the boardroom or the salon chair.

-And if one woman can turn ₦300 and borrowed confidence into a thriving brand just using WhatsApp and word of mouth, then maybe, just maybe, some dreams really do start with a typo and a little faith.
+Remember, if one woman can turn ₦300 and borrowed confidence into a thriving brand just using WhatsApp and word of mouth, then maybe, just maybe, some dreams really do scale with determination and a little faith.

 You can find her to various social media platforms like; lnstagram and Facebook.